donhector/terraform-stuff/terraform/modules/compute/README.md

 # Compute

-Terraform module to privision AWS Ubuntu 20.04 ami
+Terraform module to privision an AWS Ubuntu 22.04 ami